-Description.-The body is pinkish white in color;
+Description.-The body is pinkish white in color; the head is usually slightly curved and is provided with two lateral membranous wings which are broader

-the head is usually slightly curved and is provided with two lateral membranous wings which are broader behind than in front and make the head resemble an Indian arrow; each lip is provided with a papilla; the male is one and one-half to two inches long; the female two to three inches; the female is oviparous; the vulva is located on the anterior third of the body.
+Fig. 37.-ASCARIS MAR-GINATA. a.
+Cephalic Extremity. b, Caudal Extremity. behind than in front and make the head resemble an Indian arrow; each lip is provided with a papilla; the male is one and one-half to two inches long; the female two to three inches; the female is oviparous; the vulva is located on the anterior third of the body.